jingyuyao/newsreader/readme.md

 ### React components

 Render methods should come immediately after the constructor.
-All non-static functions must bind to instance in constructor.
+All callback and functions that are passed to other components must be binded in the constructor.

 ### File naming